ckjpn/Tatoeba-Cangarejo---Find-Sentences-without-Direct-or-Indirect-Translations/README.md

 * nativespeakers.tsv

 These are the data statments in http://bit.ly/nativespeakers, with the quotes and commas removed.
-You can use the file in this directory, or harvest newer data, if any, from http://bit.ly/nativespeakers.
+You can use the file in this directory, or harvest newer data, from http://bit.ly/nativespeakers, which is much more likely to be up-to-date.

 ### Example:
 ```